apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 $ git clone https://github.com/hugegraph/hugegraph-loader.git
 ```

-Due to the limitation of the Oracle ojdbc license, you need to manually install ojdbc to the local maven repository.
+Due to the license limitation of the `Oracle OJDBC`, you need to manually install ojdbc to the local maven repository.
 Visit the [Oracle jdbc downloads](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) page.
 Select Oracle Database 12c Release 2 (12.2.0.1) drivers, as shown in the following figure.

 <center>